apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

          =
             Numerically align, putting the fill between the sign character and the value.

-   The output is clipped by :token:`max` width characters and by the end of the buffer.
+   The output is clipped by :token:`~spec:max` width characters and by the end of the buffer.
-   :token:`precision` is used by floating point values to specify the number of places of precision.
+   :token:`~spec:precision` is used by floating point values to specify the number of places of precision.

-   :token:`type` is used to indicate type specific formatting.
+   :token:`~spec:type` is used to indicate type specific formatting.
 For integers it indicates the output radix and if ``#`` is present the radix is prefix is generated (one of ``0xb``, ``0``, ``0x``).
 Format types of the same letter are equivalent, varying only in the character case used for output.
 Most commonly 'x' prints values in lower cased hexadecimal (:code:`0x1337beef`) while 'X' prints in upper case hexadecimal (:code:`0X1337BEEF`).
 Note there is no upper case decimal or octal type because case is irrelevant for those.

       = ===============